-The tax on these sales does not apply if:
+The tax on these sales does not apply if all of the following apply.

-- The buyer's principal place of business is not in the United States, - The sale occurs as the fuel is delivered into a transport vessel with a capacity of at least 20,000 barrels of fuel, - The seller is a registrant and the exporter of record, and - The fuel was exported.
+- · The buyer's principal place of business is not in the United States. - · The sale occurs as the fuel is delivered into a transport vessel with a capacity of at least 20,000 barrels of fuel. - The seller is a registrant and the exporter of record. - The fuel was exported.